ikarago/Snippets/README.md

 # Snippets
-Snippets is an app to quickly make small notitions for later.
+Snippets is an app to quickly make small notitations for later.

+## Notes
+Please keep in mind that active development of this project has been halted.
+Feel free to fork it and build your own version of it or use snippets (ha!) of code for your own projects.

 ## Get the app
 Currently this version of Snippets is not available on the Microsoft Store.